Nurbanu Sultan: Patroness of architecture

 This mosque complex was constructed by Mimar Sinan on a vast area.
 The component buildings in the complex were established on a number of successive and stepped flat levels.
 Buildings were constructed as the mosque, medresse, school, and the dervish lodge on two separate plains.
 To the west of these, on a lower flat level were erected the complex of buildings designed to meet social functions such as charity.
 The public bath is in the south.

-The Darüşşifa (hospital), is an integral part of the mosque complex constructed by Mimar Sinan, the great Ottoman architect, under the auspices of Nurbanu Sultan between 1570 and 1579.
-The landed properties that Nurbanu Sultan devoted to the darüşşifa in her mosque complex are scattered over many corners of Istanbul, Rumelia, and Anatolia.
+The Darüşşifa is an integral part of the mosque complex constructed by Mimar Sinan, between 1570 and 1579.
+The landed properties that she devoted to the darüşşifa in her mosque complex are scattered over many corners of Istanbul, Rumelia, and Anatolia.
 Through the revenues remitted from these resources the treatments and needs of patients admitted to the darüşşifa were sponsored.
-A section specialized in the administration of revenues was also included in the darüşşifa premises.
+The administration of revenues was also included in the complex.